 PHT Board.
-PHT is governed by a Board of Trustees (the "PHT Board") composed of seventeen (17) voting members, of which two members are County Commissioners, and one of whom is required to be a member of the University of Miami Board of Trustees, and nine (8) non-voting ex-officio members.
+PHT is governed by a Board of Trustees (the "PHT Board") composed of seventeen (17) voting members, of which two members are County Commissioners, and one of whom is required to be a member of the University of Miami Board of Trustees, and nine (9) non-voting ex-officio members.
 The PHT Board meets regularly in accordance with its bylaws, usually eleven (11) months a year.
-The ex-officio members are required by the Code of Miami-Dade County, Florida, as amended to be: the Mayor or his designee; the County Manager or his designee; the Chief Executive Officer of PHT; the Dean of the University of Miami Medical School; the Senior Vice President of Medical Affairs of the Medical School; the Senior Vice President of Patient Care Services; the Dean of the University of Miami School of Nursing; and the President of the PHT Medical Staff.
+The ex-officio members are required by the Code of Miami-Dade County, Florida, as amended to be: the Mayor or his designee; the County Manager or his designee; the Chief Executive Officer of PHT; the Director, Office of Countywide Healthcare Planning; the Dean of the University of Miami Medical School; the Senior Vice President of Patient care Services; the Dean of the University of Miami School of Nursing; and the President of PHT Medical Staff.